-From the start of his presidential campaign, Trump took a hostile tone toward Mexico.
-After 10 months in office, little has changed.
-In a Los Angeles Times report from April, tourism agencies noted the change in customer behavior.
+From the start of his presidential campaign, Trump took a hostile tone toward Mexico, and that’s affected the economics of cities across America.
+In a Los Angeles Times report from April, Mexican tourism agencies noted a clear change in customer behavior.
 According to Tourism Economics, 1.8 million fewer visitors would come to the U.S. in 2017.

 Edgar Solis, head of Metropolitan Association of Travel Agencies in Mexico, told the Times many foreign travelers “don’t feel welcome.”
 Rather than visiting a favorite spot like New Orleans, Mexicans instead chose places like Baja and Puerto Vallarta for vacations.
-Most industry expect worse for the U.S. in 2018.
+Industry experts expected worse numbers for the U.S. in 2018.

 Next: Travelers from China stopped planning trips to this popular city.